begleynk/kafkadmin/README.md

 A small web API to be run on Kafka brokers that provides administration commands, by allowing access to Kafka's own binaries.

+The purpose of this API is to support some actions that are currently not available in many open source client libraries.
+Eventually, hopefully, it should become irrelevant.

 ## Installation

 ```ruby